tangowithcode/tango_with_django_2/manuscript/chapter3.md

 It's also important to have a good understanding of how URLs are handled in Django.
 It may seem a bit confusing right now, but as we progress through the book, we will be creating more and more URL mappings, so you'll soon be a pro.
 To find out more about them, check out the [official Django documentation on URLs](https://docs.djangoproject.com/en/2.0/topics/http/urls/) for further details and further examples.

-I> ###Note on Regular Expressions
-I> Django URL patterns use [regular expressions](http://en.wikipedia.org/wiki/Regular_expression) to perform the matching.
-It is worthwhile familiarising yourself on how to use regular expressions in Python.
-The official Python documentation contains a [useful guide on regular expressions](http://docs.python.org/2/howto/regex.html), while `regexcheatsheet.com` provides a [neat summary of regular expressions](http://regexcheatsheet.com/).

 If you are using version control, now is a good time to commit the changes you have made to your workspace.
 Refer to the [chapter providing a crash course on Git](#chapter-git) if you can't remember the commands and steps involved in doing this.

 ## Basic Workflows